OpenMined/PyGrid-deprecated---see-PySyft-/CONTRIBUTING.md

 ### Code of Conduct

-On <https://github.com/parthatom/Grid/CODE_OF_CONDUCT.md> you can find the code of conduct for an efficient working of this community.
+In [CODE_OF_CONDUCT.md][https://github.com/parthatom/Grid/CODE_OF_CONDUCT.md] you can find the code of conduct for an efficient working of this community.

 ### Slack